Serbeld/Dataset-4C/README.md

 # Dataset 4C

-The Dataset4C.hdf5 file consists in 396 images in RGB scale, divided in 4 classes.
+The Dataset4C.hdf5 file consists in 396 images in RGB scale (Information is only on one channel to avoid overtraining), divided in 4 classes.
 There are 277 training images, 59 validation images and 60 test images.
 (70% for training, 15% for validation and 15% for testing)

 The images are getting from
 https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia